Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 USModernist

-1946 - The Willard and Adele Gidwitz House I, 4912 South Woodlawn Avenue, Chicago IL.
+1946 - The Willard and Adele Bretzfield Gidwitz House I, 4912 South Woodlawn Avenue, Chicago IL.
 Commissioned 1943.
 Years later the design was included in a traveling exhibition with the Museum of Modern Art - New York entitled "Three Post War Houses."
 Sold to the Leon Walker Trust around 2002.

 1948 - The Rex Horsfield House, Bermuda.
 Unbuilt.